Affiliate links on Android Authority may earn us a commission. Learn more.

-Spectrum TV: Everything you need to know about Charter's television options
+Spectrum TV: Pricing, plans, and more about Charter's television options

 Spectrum TV is the television division of Charter Communications.
 It offers a wide range of cable TV packages for its customers, along with ways to watch TV without cable.
 Most recently, it started offering semi-exclusive TV shows for its subscribers.